 The TNM staging system, which is used most often, is typically based on 3 key pieces of information.

 T refers to the main tumor (its size and/or wthether it has grown into nearby areas)

 N describes whether the cancer has spread to nearby lymph nodes

 M shows whether the cancer has spread (metastasized) to other organs of the body

 Letters or numbers after the T, N, and M give more details about each of these factors.
 To make this information clearer, the TNM descriptions can be grouped together into a simpler set of stages, labeled with Roman numerals (usually from I to IV).
 In general, the lower the number, the less the cancer has spread.
 A higher number means a more advanced cancer.

 The 2 main types of staging are clinical and pathologic.

 clinical staging is an estimate of the extent of cancer based on physical exam, biopsy results, and imaging tests.

-pathologic staging is an estimate of the extent of cancer by studying the samples removed during surgery.
+pathologic staging is an estimate of the extent of cancer based on the clinical stage, plus what was found during surgery.